nuxeo/nuxeo/README.txt

 ------------

 It is of course possible to create custom builds.

-For history reasons, there are multiple technologies used for packaging in this project (maven-assembly-plugin, maven-nuxeo-plugin, maven-antrun-extended-plugin, nuxeo-distribution-tools).
+For historical reasons, there are multiple technologies used for packaging in this project (maven-assembly-plugin, maven-nuxeo-plugin, maven-antrun-extended-plugin, nuxeo-distribution-tools).